azarSarikhani/azarSarikhani/README.md

 ### Heelo World!
 I'm Azzar 👋

 ## About Me

-- **Name**: Azzar Sarikhani
-- **Bio**: I'm a mathematics graduate currently studying software engineering, I have implemented multiple projects in C and C++.
+I'm a mathematics graduate currently studying software engineering, I have implemented multiple projects in C and C++.
 I have junior-level skills in JavaScript, CSS, HTML, and Python.
 I am proficient in Git, comfortable with command-line, and experienced in working with github and Jira ticketing systems.
-- 🚴: my free time is full of gardening, cycling, walking, and reading.
+My free time is full of gardening, cycling 🚴 , walking, and reading.

 <div id="badges" align="center">
   <a href="www.linkedin.com/in/azzar-sarikhani-07a912117">